rynnnaa/lab-07-back-end/README.md

 Ryna Truong && Dez Teague

-Number and name of feature:
+Number and name of feature: Feauture 1
 Estimate of time needed to complete:
-Start time:
+Start time: 9:45
 Finish time:
 Actual time needed to complete: